• Skip to primary navigation

 Maple syrup - I love maple syrup in cornbread.
 You can substitute it with agave nectar, vegan honey, or sugar.

 Corn - Whole kernels of sweet corn add flavor, color, and texture to the cornbread.
-I keep it simple by using frozen corn, but you can also use canned or fresh off the cob.
+Keep it simple by using frozen corn, however, you can also use canned or fresh off the cob.

 Jalapeños - Bottled or fresh, sliced.
 I really like using the ball-park nachos style pickled jalapeños.
 They're usually mild in flavor and add just the right amount of zing and color to the cornbread topping.
 If you use fresh, I suggest removing the seeds (they can be hot!).